rdfostrich/article-swj2020-cobra/content/evaluation.md

 ### Implementation
 {:#evaluation-implementation}

-We have implemented our storage approach and query algorithms in a tool called COBRA (Change-Based Offset-Enabled Bidirectional RDF Archive).
+We have implemented our storage approach and query algorithms as a tool called COBRA (Change-Based Offset-Enabled Bidirectional RDF Archive).
 COBRA is an extension of OSTRICH, has been implemented in C/C++, and is available under the MIT license on [GitHub](https://github.com/rdfostrich/cobra){:.mandatory}.
 Our implementation uses [HDT](cite:cites hdt) as snapshot technology, and makes use of the highly efficient memory-mapped B+Tree implementation [Kyoto Cabinet](http://fallabs.com/kyotocabinet/){:.mandatory} for storing our indexes.